shoppad/mesa-templates/shopify/order/send-to-salesforce-lead/README.md

 4. Enable OAuth Settings, add all scopes
 5. Add https://www.theshoppad.com/apps/mesa/oauth/ as a callback URL
 6. Save the application, then get the client key and client secret
-7. In the Mesa Dashboard, navigate to Automations > "Send Customer To Salesforce Contact"
+7. In the Mesa Dashboard, navigate to Automations > "Send Order To Salesforce Lead"
 8. Under "Secrets", save the client ID as `salesforce_client_id`
 9. Save the client secret as `salesforce_client_secret`
 10. Save your Salesforce username as `salesforce_username`